awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 + `sns:Protocol`

 For information about service\-specific keys that you can use to get values for policy variables, refer to the documentation for the individual services\.
 For example, see the following topics:
-+  [Bucket Keys in Amazon S3 Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingResOpsConditions.html#BucketKeysinAmazonS3Policies) in the *Amazon Simple Storage Service Developer Guide*\.
++  [Bucket Keys in Amazon S3 Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingResOpsConditions.html#BucketKeysinAmazonS3Policies) in the *Amazon Simple Storage Service User Guide*\.
 +  [Amazon SNS Keys](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html#sns_aspen_keys) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Special characters<a name="policy-vars-specialchars"></a>